Subiksha-R/Flower-show/README.md

 # Flower-show
-simple Flower show page using Html
+simple Web page for Flower show using Html